jamescherti/outline-yaml.el/README.md

 The `origami.el` package is no longer actively maintained and has known bugs that can affect its reliability and performance.

-On the other hand, `outline-yaml.el` leverages the built-in outline-minor-mode, which is actively maintained by the Emacs developers.
+On the other hand, `outline-yaml.el` leverages the built-in `outline-minor-mode`, which is actively maintained by the Emacs developers.

 ### Why not use ts-fold or treesit-fold?

-The ts-fold or treesit-fold can be an excellent choice for users of `yaml-ts-mode`.
-The outline-yaml Emacs package, on the other hand, is more suited for:
+The ts-fold or treesit-fold can be a good alternative for Tree Sitter users.

+The `outline-yaml.el` Emacs package, on the other hand, is more suited for:
 - Users of `yaml-mode` who have not yet switched to tree-sitter,
 - Users who prefer `outline-minor-mode` because it works out of the box with Emacs Evil key mapping (although adding Emacs Evil support for treesit-fold is straightforward),
 - Users who have extensively customized `outline-minor-mode` to fit their needs.